oxc-project/javascript-parser-in-rust/blog/grammar.md

 }
 ```

-meanwhile the following does not error because it is inside a function scope, function `bar` is treated as a var declaration:
+meanwhile, the following does not error because it is inside a function scope, function `bar` is treated as a var declaration:

 ```javascript
 function foo() {